 "What, like they're just going to respond to you?" scoffed Riku.

 "It worked with the fireflies.
-Roxas too," Sora answered with a shrug.
+Roxas too," Sora shrugged.

 "I don't count," said Roxas.
 He thwacked Sora's head lightly, and Sora laughed.